 - 1. Determine if there are reasonable grounds to suspect the concern is valid.
 Record any notes or reasons for your determination.
 It's possible that concerns raised about an external incident could be such that no reasonable person would consider them worthy of further review. - 2.
 Determine what, if any, steps should be taken about this concern.
 Depending on the severity of the concern, it may be appropriate to do one or several of the following: - a.
 Contact Crime Stoppers, the Police or other emergency services - b.
 Contact the Department of Communities and Justice. - c.
-If there is a concern about a person who is in a position of influence in another organisation, it may be appropriate to help the reporter raise their concern through the appropriate channels in that organisation. - d.
-It may be appropriate to inform the pastoral team so they can provide appropriate pastoral care.
-[5] - 3.
+If there is a concern about a person who is in a position of influence in another organisation, it may be appropriate to help the reporter raise their concern through the appropriate channels in that organisation. - 3.
 Record what steps should be taken, including who will action those steps and what will be expected as a result.